My Audrey has hemangiosarcoma. In fact, she’s had it for over a year.

 A Bleak Outlook

-The sad news about hemangiosarcoma is that the survival rate is not very long.
+The sad news about hemangiosarcoma in dogs is that the survival rate is not very long.

 The most important treatment is to remove the tumor, if possible.
 Conventional treatment will also include chemotherapy.